anouaressa/csg-htsim-/README.md

 # HTSIM Network Simulator - DragonFly and DragonFly Plus

-This repository contains implementations of DragonFly and DragonFly Plus topologies for the HTSIM network simulator.
+This repository add implementations DragonFly Plus topologies for the HTSIM network simulator.

 ## Building the Project